Bow Valley trails – Help make them work for people AND wildlife!

 Add your comments to the interactive map of your favorite trails.
 These comments are an important input for the government.

-Attend our information session on this topic: Wednesday 14 January 2026, 7-9 pm, Canmore Senior’s Centre.
+Attend our information session on Wednesday 14 January 2026, 7-9 pm, Canmore Senior’s Centre.

 Please scroll down to read our comments about the Master Plan and the scientific basis for our work.